imjamnotjelly/micahgetbamboozled/README.md

 The Selenium framework as well as the Chrome driver that corrisponds to your operating system are required for the program to function.
 A compiled executable will release soon, though you will have to configure things manually at the moment.

 ## Credits
-Kudos to [@YoungerMax](https://github.com/YoungerMax) and [@FreeTrialFriend](https://github.com/FreeTrialFriend) I'm for consistently providing assistance and guidance with this project.
+Kudos to [@YoungerMax](https://github.com/YoungerMax) and [@FreeTrialFriend](https://github.com/FreeTrialFriend) for consistently providing assistance and guidance with this project.
 Wouldn't be able to do it without you guys! ♥️